Prixis10/Breast-Cancer-Detection-Using-Pytorch/README.md

 - **🔢 Data Preprocessing**: Implements data preprocessing techniques such as normalization and splitting the dataset into training and testing sets.
 - **🧠 Model Building**: Constructs a neural network using Pytorch to classify the data into malignant or benign.
 - **🧪 Model Training**: Trains the model using the training data and evaluates its performance on the testing data.
 - **📊 Performance Analysis**: Provides metrics such as accuracy, precision, recall, and F1 score to evaluate the model’s performance.
+The model achieves an accuracy of 97.8%.

 ## 📂 Repository Structure
 The repository is organized as follows: